sinatragunda/incubator-fineract/MIFOS-CHANGELOG.md

 Bug
  - [MIFOSX-538] - Search is displaying duplicate result if acct number is part of client name
  - [MIFOSX-554] - In Group loan if meeting dates are getting rescheduled frequently, the repayment is getting extended.
- - [MIFOSX-555] - Return write-off date and transaction history for written off loans
+ - [MIFOSX-555] - Return write-off date and cashTransaction history for written off loans
  - [MIFOSX-581] - Batch job is starting even when scheduler is in suspended state
  - [MIFOSX-589] - Adjust Transactions accepts Holidays and non working days.
  - [MIFOSX-597] - Closed client under Group applying for JLG loan